-Here is an easy to make paper mache paste:
+Here is an easy and inexpensive to make, paper mache paste:

 Add water, to make a pancake batter consistency.
 Mix well to get rid of all lumps.
 For smaller projects divide accordingly.

 The glue adds extra strength and the salt helps to act as a preservative.
 To make the paste smell better, add a couple drops of clove oil.
 This will also act as a preservative.